Whether you’re just starting out, or thinking of upgrading your old cash register, check out this guide on the best cash registers for small business.

-Whether you’re looking for a basic cash register without the bells and whistles or want something more robust that will help simplify your day-to-day operations, this expert guide will help you determine the best cash register for your business.
+Looking for a basic cash register without the bells and whistles?
+Or maybe you want something more robust to simplify day-to-day operations.
+Either way, identifying the best cash register for your business is an essential part of being a business owner.

 Cash Register Types

-Although there are different types of cash register models, which we will get into a little later, most cash register systems fall into three categories: electronic cash registers (ECR), Computerized Systems, and MPOS.
+Although there are different types of cash register models, most cash register systems fall into three categories: electronic cash registers (ECR), Computerized Systems, and MPOS.

 Electronic Cash Registers (ECR)

-For years, electronic cash registers (ECR) were the only option available for business owners who wanted to process sales transactions.
+For years, electronic cash registers (ECR) were the only option available for business owners who wanted to process credit card and cash sales transactions.
 This is no longer the case.
 Electronic cash registers are still appealing to small merchants looking for basic functions because of the low setup costs and ease-of-use.
 However, advances in payments technology are pretty much making these systems obsolete.

 Electronic Cash Register Models